Kosovo and Serbia near accord to end ethnic partition

 "Sometimes I feel like we're fighting against everyone," said mother-of-two Hodzic, a Mitrovica native.

-The status of the enclave is at the heart of EU-mediated talks aimed at "normalising ties" between the two countries.
+The status of the enclave is at the heart of EU-mediated talks aimed at "normalizing ties" between the two countries.

 Hodzic is on the frontline of a slow push by Kosovo's government to reel in the northern pocket of about 50,000 Serbs and reunite Mitrovica.